HeadHunter Group (NASDAQ:HHR) Upgraded to Buy at Bank of America

-HHR has been the subject of several other reports.
-UBS Group upgraded HeadHunter Group from a neutral rating to a buy rating and set a $66.00 price target for the company in a research report on Monday, November 29th.
-Zacks Investment Research upgraded HeadHunter Group from a hold rating to a buy rating and set a $60.00 price target for the company in a research report on Thursday, November 4th.
-Finally, Credit Suisse Group lifted their price target on HeadHunter Group from $58.00 to $71.00 and gave the company an outperform rating in a research report on Tuesday, November 16th.
-Two equities research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-Based on data from MarketBeat, the stock currently has a consensus rating of Buy and an average price target of $64.20.
+Several other equities analysts have also recently weighed in on the company.
+Zacks Investment Research raised HeadHunter Group from a hold rating to a buy rating and set a $60.00 price target on the stock in a report on Thursday, November 4th.
+UBS Group raised HeadHunter Group from a neutral rating to a buy rating and set a $66.00 price target on the stock in a report on Monday, November 29th.
+Finally, Credit Suisse Group upped their price objective on HeadHunter Group from $58.00 to $71.00 and gave the stock an outperform rating in a research note on Tuesday, November 16th.
+Two analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat.com, HeadHunter Group presently has a consensus rating of Buy and a consensus price target of $64.20.

 HeadHunter Group Company Profile